hammadsaeed/crypto-viewer/README.md

 ## Usage

-Simiply add th e crypto currency you have purchased and see your live earning and current total earning. keep track of all the graphs and prices.
+Simiply add the crypto currency you have purchased, see your live earning and current total earnings.
+This helps you keep track of all the prices updating every 20 seconds.